QuintonEL/MovieDB/README.md

 # Movie Database
 ### A movie database with information such as year of release, imdb rating, and overview.
 Built using ReactJS and OMDB API.
+Deployed on [Netlify](https://movie-db-ql.netlify.app/)
 Followed Tyler Potts YouTube tutorial.

 ## Screenshots